dumplingdenise/2400GAM200/EvilPeople_Readme.txt

 - The shadow interacts with shadow platforms
 By manipulating the light source, player reshape shadows into pathways, solve puzzles, and escape the theatre.

-Goal: Reach the door at the end of the stage.
+Goal: Finish tutorial and Reach the door at the end of the stage.

 2. Controls
 - A and D           : Move